-You could have decades of experience in the healthcare field, but you are not going to achieve your administrative employment goals without an MHA.
-Some organizations may take you on at an entry-level position to allow you to get some valuable experience in the healthcare industry.
-But if you are not going to pursue your MHA degree, then there is only so far that you can go.
+You may have years of experience in the healthcare field, but don’t expect to achieve your professional goals without the MHA.
+Some organizations may take you on at an entry-level position to allow you to get some valuable experience in the healthcare industry, but without the MHA, there’s only so far you can go.

 #2 It Pays Well